UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Log in to Public Azure using SPN account
-Login-AzureRmAccount -Credential $AzsCred -ServicePrincipal –TenantId $SubId.TenantId
+Login-AzureRmAccount -Credential $AzsCred -ServicePrincipal -TenantId $SubId.TenantId

 # Test your SPN account by creating a new Resource Group in Public Azure
 New-AzureRMResourceGroup -Name $ResourceGroupAzurePublic -Location $RegionPublicAzure